rafael-santiago/boojum/doc/Codingstyle.md

 2. Avoid ``#pragma once``, please.
 Use standard include guards.
 We do not want to force users to update their tool chain just for building our stuff, this is tech facism...
 Really!
 Good software projects must be ready to compile anywhere it should.
 Try to use the less possible because less is quicker and less headache prone.
+Less is good.
 New features are awesome but it is a cutting point in practice: ``Boojum`` is ready to use ``C11 threading``, it is compiling in many environments but it is not linking!
 Due to ``libc`` inconsistences.
-Some OSes are using newest compiler versions but their library are still old.
+Some OSes are using newest compiler versions but their libraries are still old.
-I am writing it in ``2022``!
+Notice that I am writing about ``C11`` support inconsistences in ``2022``!

 3. Avoid implementing things directly into headers.